shalemrajkumar/awesome-computational-neuroscience-resources/readme.md

 - [neuroimaging@python.org](https://mail.python.org/mailman/listinfo/neuroimaging) - A list for discussion of neuroimaging analysis in Python.
 Among other things, this list is home to discussions concerning [NiPy](https://nipy.org/) projects (including NiBabel, Nilearn, dipy, MNE-Python, and more).

 ### Newsletters
+- [Transmitter](https://www.thetransmitter.org/) - A newsletter that covers the latest neuroscience research and analysis supported by simons foundation.
 - [On The Brain](http://neuro.hms.harvard.edu/harvard-mahoney-neuroscience-institute/hmni-newsletter) - Harvard Mahoney Neuroscience Institute's quarterly e-newsletter.
 - [Comp-neuro](http://www.tnb.ua.ac.be/mailman/listinfo/comp-neuro) - A mailing list that is is intended to address the broad range of research approaches and issues involved in the general field of computational neuroscience.
 - [BrainPost](https://www.brainpost.co/) - A mailing list that delivers weekly easy-to-read summaries of the latest neuroscience publications.